labex-labs/open-source-labs/python/python-mastery/lab-ex9-2-create-a-python-package/en/intro.md

 # Introduction

 In this lab, you will learn how to create and organize a Python package.
-Python packages are a way to structure your Python code to make it more modular, reusable, and maintainable.
+Python packages are a great way to structure your code, making it more modular, reusable, and maintainable.

-**Objectives:**

-- Understand what a Python package is
-- Create a basic package structure
-- Organize related Python modules into a cohesive package
-- Update import statements to work with the new package structure
+The objectives of this lab are to understand what a Python package is, create a basic package structure, organize related Python modules into a cohesive package, and update import statements to work with the new package structure.